elotusteam/challenges/backend.md

 > Time: 48 hours

+Write a server with 2 features:

-1. Write an authorizing server, use [OAuth2](https://oauth.net/2/) standard protocol
+1. Authorizing, use [OAuth2](https://oauth.net/2/) standard protocol

    - Register (just need username and password)
    - Login (do not require ID token)